You are here

 The state is responsible for the national heritage policy.
-The Ministry of Culture and the Ministry of ecology and solidarity Transition ensure joint management of the cultural and natural heritage over the territory, and engage in constant dialogue on all heritage matters with civil society, in particular associations, aiming at good governance.
+The Ministry of Culture and Communication and the Ministry of Ecology, Sustainable Development and Energy ensure joint management of the cultural and natural heritage over the territory, and engage in constant dialogue on all heritage matters with civil society, in particular associations, aiming at good governance.

 Within the Ministry of Culture, the General Directorate for Heritage performs a unifying role and implements this policy of managing the various types of heritages.
 It is in charge of designing, organising, guiding, optimising and evaluating state policy for the benefit of heritages.